Nels Ackerson: Career

-Bio Fuel Incentives: In addition to his responsibilities involving the U.S. Constitution, Ackerson also served as Senator Birch Bayh's advisor on agricultural policy.
-In that role, Ackerson proposed the first legislation passed by Congress and enacted into law to provide incentives for the production of alternatives to petroleum-based fuels.
-The law was co-authored on a bipartisan basis by Democratic Senator Bayh and Republican Senator Bob Dole and is credited with much of the early success in the development and use of alternative, environmentally sound and economically beneficial fuels from biological sources.

-University & Small Business Patent Protection (Bayh–Dole Act): Ackerson also proposed legislation to permit universities, colleges and small businesses to obtain patents on inventions that had resulted in part from research funded by federal grants.
+In addition to his responsibilities involving the U.S. Constitution, Ackerson also served as Senator Bayh's advisor on agricultural policy.
+In that role, he proposed the first legislation passed by Congress and enacted into law to provide incentives for the production of alternatives to petroleum-based fuels.
+The law was co-authored on a bipartisan basis by Bayh and Republican Senator Bob Dole and is credited with much of the early success in the development and use of alternative, environmentally sound and economically beneficial fuels from biological sources.
+Ackerson also proposed legislation to permit universities, colleges and small businesses to obtain patents on inventions that had resulted in part from research funded by federal grants.
 Such patents had previously been held by the federal government, which made commercialization difficult if not impossible and dampened university research efforts.
-Co-authored by Senator Birch Bayh and Senator Bob Dole, the law is known as the Bayh–Dole Act.
+Co-authored by Bayh and Dole, the law is known as the Bayh–Dole Act.
 It has been credited with enabling public access and benefit from inventions; stimulating increased university research and practical commercial applications, generating an estimated revenues in the hundreds of millions or even billions of dollars for higher education, and creating tens of thousands of jobs.

-1979 – 1982: Return to Private Law Practice:

-Ackerson returned to Indiana and became a partner in the Noblesville law firm of Campbell Kyle Proffitt – a highly regarded law firm in Hamilton County where Ackerson spent his youth on the Ackerson family's farm.
-Ackerson continued his law practice as a trial attorney in state and federal courts, and was the Democratic nominee for Congress in Indiana's Fifth Congressional District where he was defeated by the long-time and widely respected Republican Congressman, Bud Hillis.
+Ackerson returned to Indiana and became a partner in the Noblesville law firm of Campbell Kyle Proffitt.
+Ackerson continued his law practice as a trial attorney in state and federal courts, and in 1980 was the Democratic nominee for Indiana's 5th congressional district, where he was defeated by the long-time and widely respected Republican Congressman, Elwood Hillis.

-1982 – 1985: First American Law Firm in Egypt: